The Tragically Short Life Of Stuart Sutcliffe, The ‘Fifth Beatle’ Who Died At The Age Of 21

 Astrid Kirchherr

-dpa picture alliance / Alamy Stock PhotoAstrid Kirchherr, the girlfriend of Stuart Sutcliffe.
+dpa picture alliance / Alamy Stock PhotoAstrid Kirchherr, the fiancée of Stuart Sutcliffe.

 “He wasn’t really a very good musician.
 In fact, he wasn’t a musician at all until we talked him into buying a bass,” George Harrison said of Sutcliffe in The Beatles Anthology.
 “He picked up a few things and he practiced a bit… It was a bit ropey, but it didn’t matter at that time because he looked so cool.”

-This “cool” look included James Dean-style sunglasses, collarless Pierre Cardin jackets, his girlfriend’s clothing, and his new signature mop-top hairstyle.
+This “cool” look included James Dean-style sunglasses, collarless Pierre Cardin jackets, his girlfriend’s clothing, and, of course, his new mop-top hairstyle.

-Before the four Beatles gained became known for their style and mop-tops, Stuart Sutcliffe was proving looks sell.
+Before the four Beatles became known for their style and matching mop-tops, Stuart Sutcliffe was proving looks sell.

 Early Beatles